How to Get the Report Phishing Extension for Office 365

 I cannot follow all the steps in the instructions.
 Some options are not available.
 Why?

-1. Permission issue: the admin is not allowed to upload custom apps/custom Outlook apps.
+1. Permission issue: The admin is not allowed to upload custom apps/custom Outlook apps.
 Please check the user's permissions.

-2. The Settings on your organization's environment: the ability to upload custom apps besides teams is disabled, etc.
+2. The Settings on your organization's environment: the ability to upload custom apps besides Teams is disabled, etc.

 3. Please check and adjust the configurations and permissions on your side.